filecoin-project/devgrants/rfps/new-mining-tools-rfps.md

 2. Another area of research is to target the FSM scheduler to support farming tasks to smaller remote miners in the same geographic region as a worker pool, all behind a single node and miner id.
 Smaller miners could work together in this way to earn block rewards as a collective.

 We are particularly interested in Option 2.
 A discussion thread for this topic is also on Github is at https://github.com/filecoin-project/lotus/discussions/4005.
-Also see the RFP for ### FSM Scheduler Improvements.

 This grant could support a good FIP proposal or a proposed architecture + scheduler suggestions.